About Market Harborough

 Places of Interest worthy of a visit are:

-Foxton Locks (9 locks in line) and inclined plan;
+Foxton Locks (9 locks in line) and inclined plane;

 Rockingham Castle near Corby;